giridhar7632/Three.js/04-scene-and-renderer.md

 The renderer uses the camera and the information from the scene to draw the output on the screen i.e, `<canvas>` element.

-In Hello cube app, we used the `WebGLRenderer`.
+In the Hello cube app, we used the `WebGLRenderer`.
 There are some other renderers available, but the `WebGLRenderer` is by far the most powerful renderer available, and usually, the only one you need.

 > **Note:** There is a [canvas-based renderer](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer), a [CSS-based renderer](https://threejs.org/docs/#examples/en/renderers/CSS3DRenderer), and an [SVG-based](https://threejs.org/docs/#examples/en/renderers/SVGRenderer) one.
 Even though they work and can render simple scenes, I wouldn’t recommend using them.
 They’re not actively developed anymore, very CPU-intensive, and lack features such as good material support and shadows.